Cost Estimation Guidance

 Users should check this webpage periodically for the opportunity to view and comment on the Guidance Notes as they are developed.
 It is anticipated that the various components of the Cost Estimation Guidance will be available for review and comment via this webpage according to the following schedule:

-- Guidance Note 3B - Consultation period will close 17 February 2017
+- Guidance Note 3B - Consultation period closed 17 February 2017, publication TBA

-The Department invites members of the public and relevant organisations to provide review and comment on the early draft version of Guidance Note 3B - Deterministic Contingency Estimation during the consultation period which will close on 17 February 2017.
+The Department invites members of the public and relevant organisations to provide review and comment on the draft version of Guidance Note 3A - Probabilistic Contingency Estimation during the consultation period which will close on 14 July 2017.
 Feedback can be either specific or of a generic nature.

-- Draft Guidance Note for feedback - Deterministic Contingency Estimation PDF: 770 KB
+- Draft Guidance Note for feedback - Probabilistic Contingency Estimation PDF: 3077 KB

-Enquiries regarding the consultation process should be directed to:
+Enquiries regarding the consultation process, or the published guidance notes, should be directed to:

 Ph: 02 6274 8190